Thehacker-arch/Listener/README.md

 # Listener
-A GUI Listener made in C#, better than netcat ??
+A GUI Listener made in C#.